Severe storm risk is low but ‘not at zero’ as wet weather washes over DC area Monday

 Given the lack of sustained rains over the past few weeks, Peña is expecting the rainfall totals for this week to get closer to 1-2 inches of rain — a healthy amount for the area.

-“In terms of heat and heat index values across the area,” Peña said, the highs and heat indexes are expected to stay in the 90s, avoiding any heat related warnings.
+The highs and heat indexes are expected to stay in the 90s, Peña said, avoiding any heat related warnings.

-“Thankfully, no excessive heat warnings or heat advisories expected as heat index values for those criteria are anywhere from 105 to 110 degrees,” he said.
+“Thankfully, no excessive heat warnings or heat advisories (are) expected as heat index values for those criteria are anywhere from 105 to 110,” he said.

 Drought conditions have also been of high concern in and around the nation’s capital.
-While the few inches of rain expected this week won’t get us out of a drought, Peña said this week’s storms and showers will definitely do good for the regions parched fields.
+While the rain expected this week won’t end the area’s drought, Peña said this week’s storms and showers will definitely do some good for the region’s parched fields.

 “While we do need more, this is a healthy amount of rain.
 We don’t want too much at one time,” he said.
 “So this one to two inches that we’re expecting over five days is absolutely going to help out the drought conditions.”